MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can verify the commit by checking your GitHub repository in the browser.
 The constitution.md file should now appear with your commit message.

-The constitution you just created will guide all subsequent development decisions.
-When GitHub Copilot generates the spec, plan, and tasks, it will reference these principles to ensure the implementation aligns with Contoso's requirements.
-For example:

-- When generating the technical plan, Copilot will ensure Azure services are specified (not AWS or GCP).
-- When creating tasks for file upload, Copilot will include validation and security scanning steps.
-- When suggesting code implementations, Copilot will follow .NET conventions and include proper error handling.

 The constitution serves as a "contract" between business requirements and technical implementation, ensuring consistency throughout the spec-driven development process.
+When you use the GitHub Spec Kit to generate the spec, plan, and tasks, it will reference these principles to ensure the implementation aligns with specified requirements.

-## Create the Spec for the document upload and management feature
+## Create the feature specification using stakeholder requirements and the constitution

 The specification (spec) defines what you're building from the user's perspective.
 It describes features, user stories, acceptance criteria, and business requirements without prescribing how to implement them.
 A well-written spec serves as the foundation for creating implementation plans and tasks.

-In this task, you use GitHub Copilot's `/speckit.specify` command to generate a detailed specification for the document upload and management feature based on high-level requirements from Contoso's business stakeholders.
+In this task, you use GitHub Copilot's `/speckit.specify` command to generate a detailed specification for the "document upload and management feature" based on the requirements provided by Contoso's business stakeholders.

 Use the following steps to complete this task: